Myelodysplastic syndrome: Prognosis

-The IPSS is the most commonly used tool in MDS to predict long-term outcome.

 Cytogenetic abnormalities can be detected by conventional cytogenetics, a FISH panel for MDS, or virtual karyotype.

 The best prognosis is seen with RA and RARS, where some nontransplant patients live more than a decade (typical is on the order of three to five years, although long-term remission is possible if a bone-marrow transplant is successful).
 The worst outlook is with RAEB-T, where the mean life expectancy is less than one year.
 About one-quarter of patients develop overt leukemia.
 The others die of complications of low blood count or unrelated diseases.
-The International Prognostic Scoring System is another tool for determining the prognosis of MDS, published in Blood in 1997.
-This system takes into account the percentage of blasts in the marrow, cytogenetics, and number of cytopenias.
+The International Prognostic Scoring System is the most commonly used tool for determining the prognosis of MDS, first published in Blood in 1997, then revised to IPSS-R and IPSS-M. This system takes into account the percentage of blasts in the marrow, cytogenetics, and number of cytopenias, as well as molecular features in the case of IPSS-M. Other prognostic tools include the 2007 WHO Prognostic Scoring System (WPSS), the MDA-LR (MD Anderson Lower-Risk MDS Prognostic Scoring System), EuroMDS, and the Cleveland Clinic Foundation/Munich Leukemia Laboratory scoring systems.

 Genetic markers

-Although not yet formally incorporated in the generally accepted classification systems, molecular profiling of myelodysplastic syndrome genomes has increased the understanding of prognostic molecular factors for this disease.
-For example, in low-risk MDS, IDH1 and IDH2 mutations are associated with significantly worsened survival.
+The IPSS-M incorporates 31 somatic genes in its risk stratification model.
+IPSS-M determined that multihit TP53 mutations, FLT3 mutations, and partial tandem duplication mutations of KMT2A (MLL) were strong predictors of adverse outcomes.
+Some SF3B1 mutations were associated with favorable outcomes, whereas certain genetic subsets of SF3B1 mutations were not.
+In low-risk MDS, IDH1 and IDH2 mutations are associated with worsened survival.

 Epidemiology

-The exact number of people with MDS is not known because it can go undiagnosed and no tracking of the syndrome is mandated.
+The exact number of people with MDS is not known because it can go undiagnosed, and no tracking of the syndrome is mandated.
 Some estimates are on the order of 10,000 to 20,000 new cases each year in the United States alone.
 The number of new cases each year is probably increasing as the average age of the population increases, and some authors propose that the number of new cases in those over 70 may be as high as 15 per 100,000 per year.

 The typical age at diagnosis of MDS is between 60 and 75 years; a few people are younger than 50, and diagnoses are rare in children.
 Males are slightly more commonly affected than females.

 History

-Since the early 20th century, some people with acute myelogenous leukemia were begun to be recognized to have a preceding period of anemia and abnormal blood cell production.
-These conditions were lumped together with other diseases under the term "refractory anemia".
+Since the early 20th century, some people with acute myelogenous leukemia have been recognized to have a preceding period of anemia and abnormal blood cell production.
+These conditions were grouped with other diseases under the term "refractory anemia".
 The first description of "preleukemia" as a specific entity was published in 1953 by Block et al. The early identification, characterization and classification of this disorder were problematical, and the syndrome went by many names until the 1976 FAB classification was published and popularized the term MDS.